microsoft/microsoft-ui-xaml/docs/contribution_handling.md

 ### WinUI 3

-WinUI 3 bugs are not automatically considered for fixing, although the WinUI team will prioritize bugs based on how much it impacts one or more of the following criteria:
+WinUI 3 bugs are triaged and prioritized based on how much the bug impacts one or more of the following criteria.
+If a bug has lower impact, it is less likely to be considered for fixing.

 - Reliability
 - Data corruption or loss